DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-5.md

 ##Importance of reflecting the voice of the child

-To ensure their 'voice' influences the decisions that professionals make, children and young people should have the opportunity to give their input and experiences.
+To ensure their thoughts and opinions are considered and influence the decisions that professionals make, children and young people should have the opportunity to input their experiences using their own voice.
 They should always be involved and have information fed back to them in a way that they can understand.
 It is important the child is able to see their voice reflected in their record to help them make sense of their personal story.

 The child must play an active role in contributing to what is being set up.
-Social workers need systems that enables them to understand:
+Social workers need systems that enable them to understand:

 * what the child's life is like
 * what they do each day
 * how they feel about their lives
 * how they want things to change

 Focusing on the child means they feel listened to, and plans are more successful when children and young people are involved.
-It also support social workers to make prompt decisions about safeguarding risks when necessary.
+It also supports social workers to make prompt decisions about safeguarding risks when necessary.

-Issues identified through Ofsted reviews:
+Issues identified through Ofsted reviews that could be addressed through improved case management systems:

 * children are not seen enough by the professionals involved, or asked about their views or feelings
 * agencies do not listen to adults who speak on behalf of the child who may have important information to contribute